Alliance 90/The Greens: Ideology and platform

 The party's main ideological trends are green politics and social liberalism.
 The party has also been described as left-libertarian, and influenced by the postmaterialist left.
-The party's political position is generally described to be centre-left; some describe the party as centrist.
+The party's political position is generally described to be centre-left, while others describe the party as centrist or left-wing.
+The Greens originated as a left-wing protest party in the 1980s but have since evolved into a centre-left party, especially after merging with Alliance 90 in 1993.
 The West German Greens played a crucial role in the development of green politics in Europe, with their original program outlining "four principles: ecological, social, grassroots, and non-violent".
 Initially ideologically heterogenous, the party took up a position on the radical left in its early years, which were dominated by conflicts between the more left-wing Fundi (fundamentalist) and more moderate Realo (realist) factions.
-These conflicts became less significant as the party moved toward the political mainstream in the 1990s.